 The FDACS, through its Office of Agriculture Water Policy, addresses water issues relating to agriculture and ecosystem restoration.
 The FDACS is responsible for addressing agriculture non-point source water pollution and for implementing Total Maximum Daily Loads (TMDLs) in water bodies and segments statewide.
-Lake Okeechobee is the first recipient of a TMDL in Florida and the FDACS has implemented a program in the Lake's basin to deal with agriculture non-point sources.
+Lake Okeechobee is the first recipient of a TMDL in Florida and the FDACS has implemented a program in the Lake's basin to deal with agricultural non-point sources.
 The FDACS also plays an important role in the management of public lands through the Florida Forest Service (formerly the Division of Forestry).
 The Florida Forest Service is the lead managing agency on the Picayune State Forest (Southern Golden Gate Estates and Belle Meade) and is the state agency responsible for wildfire suppression and prevention and forest protection in south Florida.

-Florida Department of Environmental Protection (FDEP) (\$131,113,322)
+Florida Department of Environmental Protection (FDEP) (\$127,978,456)

-The FDEP's non-CERP South Florida Ecosystem restoration priorities include implementation of the Everglades Forever Act, Restoration Strategies Regional Water Quality Plan (Restoration Strategies) and the Northern Everglades and Estuaries Protection Program (NEEPP) (dep.state.fl.us/everglades).
-Governor Scott's FY 2017-2018 budget provides funding from the LATF for the following programs: \$32,000,000 for Restoration Strategies and \$34,000,000 for the implementation of NEEPP and water storage projects that provide relief from discharges to the St. Lucie and Caloosahatchee rivers and estuaries.
-Governor Scott's FY 2017-2018 budget also includes \$5 million distributed through the FDEP to the SFWMD for Dispersed Water

-Management, a shallow water storage program initiated by the state that retains water on public and private lands providing local basin runoff relief.
+The FDEP's non-CERP South Florida Ecosystem restoration priorities include implementation of the Everglades Forever Act, Restoration Strategies Regional Water Quality Plan (Restoration Strategies) and the Northern Everglades and Estuaries Protection Program (NEEPP; https://floridadep.gov/eco-pro).
+The FY 2018-2019 budget provides funding from the SOETF and LATF for the following programs: \$32,000,000 for Restoration Strategies and \$31,000,000 for the implementation of NEEPP and water storage projects that provide relief from discharges to the St. Lucie and Caloosahatchee rivers and estuaries.
+The FY 2018-2019 budget also includes \$5 million distributed through the FDEP to the SFWMD for Dispersed Water Management, a shallow water storage program initiated by the state that retains water on public and private lands providing local basin runoff relief.

-A new initiative for Governor Scott passed during the 2017 Florida legislative session, advancing the completion of the Herbert Hoover Dike Rehabilitation Project (HHD).
-For this effort, the Governor approved a \$50,000,000 appropriation to be applied as "Contributed Funds" to expedite the completion of the HHD.
-These funds will aid the U.S. Army Corps of Engineers in completing critical components of the HHD project two years in advance of their schedule.
+A new initiative passed during the 2017 Florida legislative session, advancing the completion of the Herbert Hoover Dike Rehabilitation Project (HHD), a USACE project.
+For this effort, a \$50,000,000 appropriation will be applied as "Contributed Funds" to expedite the completion of the HHD project.
+The FY 2018-2019 budget includes an additional \$50,000,000 for HHD.
+These funds will aid the Corps in completing critical components of the HHD project two years in advance of their schedule.

-In addition, the FDEP implements water quality improvement programs for the Clean Water Act Section 303d-listed water bodies; ecosystem restoration project management; watershed planning and coordination activities; BMAPs, and research and monitoring (dep.state.fl.us/water/watersheds/bmap.htm).
-The FDEP Florida Coastal Office (FCO) manages more than 4 million acres of submerged lands and coastal uplands in Florida.
-With support from the National Oceanic and Atmospheric Administration, FCO manages 41 aquatic preserves, three National Estuarine Research reserves, the Florida Keys National Marine Sanctuary, and the Coral Reef Conservation Program (dep.state.fl.us/coastal/fco.htm).
+In addition, the FDEP implements water quality improvement programs for the Clean Water Act Section 303d-listed water bodies; ecosystem restoration project management; watershed planning and coordination activities; Basin Management Action Plans (BMAPs), and research and monitoring The FDEP Florida Coastal Office (FCO) manages more than 4 million acres of submerged lands and coastal uplands in Florida.
+With support from the NOAA, FCO manages 41 aquatic preserves, three National Estuarine Research reserves, the FKNMS, and the Coral Reef Conservation Program.